-"All/some [choose which is appropriate] of the observations reported in this paper were obtained with the Southern African Large Telescope (SALT)."
+"All/some [choose which is appropriate] of the observations reported in this paper were obtained with the Southern African Large Telescope (SALT) under program(s) [insert Program ID(s)]."

-In addition, a footnote symbol should appear after the paper title, and the following text should be written as a footnote:
+We recommend that the Principle Investigator is also mentioned after the Program ID.
+In addition, for papers which predominantly based on SALT data, a footnote symbol should appear after the paper title\, and the following text should be written as a footnote:

-based on observations made with the Southern African Large Telescope (SALT)
+\based on observations made with the Southern African Large Telescope (SALT)

-If possible, please include the Proposal Code and Principle Investigator for the observations in the paper.
+If possible, please also include the Proposal Code and Principle Investigator in body of the paper when describing observations.